Last updated April 7, 2020

 Your safety is our highest priority.

 UCSF Health teams are working around the clock to stay on top of the evolving COVID-19 situation to ensure both excellent patient care as well as family and visitor safety.

-Under the authority of City and County of San Francisco Health Officer No. C19-06, UCSF Health is restricting visitors from all of our hospital and clinic facilities.
+Under the authority of City and County of San Francisco Health Officer Order No. C19-06, UCSF Health is restricting visitors from all of our hospital and clinic facilities.

-Additional Information for Families of Patients in our Hospitals
+Additional Information for Families of Patients in Our Hospitals

 - Patients and their loved ones must designate a single individual who will be the point of contact for all information and conversations with the care team.

 - The designated point of contact will be responsible for sharing information with other family members or loved ones that should have this information.

 - The designated point of contact will hear from a member of the care team at least once a day for regular updates, or more frequently if there are significant changes in the condition of the patient or their care.

 - Some exceptions may apply as determined by the caregiving team.